 4. The Traditional Chinese Calendar

 Used in traditional Chinese homes for knowing both holidays and the best dates for special events.
 Various forms of this calendar were used officially in China up to the 20th century.
 The final version of it was lunisolar, and designed by both Chinese scholars and Jesuit missionaries.
 While no longer used officially, it’s lunar determination of holidays is still the basis for major Chinese events.

 A traditional lunar calendar used alongside the Gregorian calendar by many Islamic nations.
 Starting with the year of the emigration of Muhamad to Medina, meaning 622 AD is the year one.
 As a lunar calendar which starts a day at sundown, it is possible to have differing dates in differing parts of the world.
 This causes a particular headache at Ramadan.
 The current year by this calendar is 1439 AH (latin for Anno Hegirae, "in the year of the Hijra"), and it will spans (approximately) from 21 September 2017 to 10 September 2018.

 6. Holocene calendar

-Designed by Cesare Emiliani in the 1990’s, this calendar places the year zero at the point where the first permanent man-made structures went up.
+Designed by Cesare Emiliani in the 1990s, this calendar places the year zero at the point where the first permanent man-made structures went up.
 The conversion is a simple addition of 10,000 to the Gregorian year.
 This calendar, while little more than a curiosity, was designed to be applicable to all peoples across cultures while also revealing to us how long human history has been.
-Placing year zero on what is, objectively, noteworthy to all humans.
+The Gregorian calendar we use is counted from the birth of Jesus.
+The Holocene calendar places year zero on what is, objectively, noteworthy to all humans.
 An excellent video explaining this idea can be seen here.